bark-community/bark-members-bot/README.md

 ## Introduction

-The BARK Membership Payments Bot is a Telegram bot designed to facilitate the creation of paid Telegram groups where users can charge for access using SOL (Solana), BARK, and CNFT (Cardano Non-Fungible Token) payments.
+The BARK Membership Payments Bot is a Telegram bot designed to facilitate the creation of paid Telegram groups where users can charge for access using SOL (Solana), BARK, and CNFT (Solana Non-Fungible Token) payments.
 This bot provides a streamlined solution for creators to monetize content and services on the Telegram platform.

 ## Features